 Tom Hansen was born in Fullerton, CA, in 1945 and moved to Paramount in 1949.
 He attended Paramount public schools, and went to Compton College as well as Palmer College of Chiropractic in Davenport, IA.
 He opened his chiropractic office in 1969 and moved to its current Paramount location in 1972.

-Hansen has long been involved in the Paramount community as a 40-year member of the local Elks Lodge, former president of the Rotary Club and member of the board of directors of the Paramount Chamber of Commerce.
+Hansen has long been involved in the Paramount community as a 41-year member of the local Elks Lodge, former president of the Rotary Club, and former member of the board of directors of the Paramount Chamber of Commerce.
 He served on the City's Parks and Recreation Commission in the early 1970s and was named to the Planning Commission in 1996.
-He was elected to the City Council in 2007 and is currently serving his second term as Vice Mayor.
+He was elected to the City Council in 2007 and is currently serving his second term as Mayor.

-Hansen is also a member of the Central Basin Water Association, the Southeast Water Coalition Joint Powers Authority, and is the City's representative for the Greater Los Angeles County Vector Control District.
+Hansen is also a member of the Central Basin Water Association, the County Sanitation Districts of L.A.
+County, the Southeast Water Coalition Joint Powers Authority, the L.A.
+County City Selection Committee, and is the City's representative for the Greater Los Angeles County Vector Control District.

 With wife Vivian, a longtime member of the Paramount Board of Education, Hansen has three children: Todd, Chad and Amanda.

 Daryl Hofmeyer, a native of Primghar, IA, moved to California after serving with the Marines in the late 1950s and settled in Paramount.
 He is the owner of Romberg Milling and Paramount Cubing, one of the last businesses in town with its roots in the City's former days as a leading dairy center.

 Hofmeyer served on the City's Parks and Recreation, Public Works, and Planning commissions, and was elected to the City Council in 2003.
 He is currently serving his third term as the City's Vice Mayor.
 He is also a member of the California Joint Powers Insurance Authority Board.